kalyancheerla/SSS_Lab_Garbled_Circuit_Protocol/Assignment-Instructions.md

 * Change directory into cli-chatbot to build it using `docker` by using `docker build -t chatbot .`.
 * Verify if it is built successfully or not using `docker image ls`.
 * Now lets use the built docker image to deploy a pod running in kubernetes, lets also run it interactively as we need to exchange messages.
+* We need to export the docker image and import in k3s to run it as pod, and below are the commands for it.
+    * `docker save -o chatbot.tar chatbot:latest` - save the chatbot:latest image as chatbot.tar file.
+    * `sudo ctr images import chatbot.tar` - import the chatbot.tar file into k3s ctr images.
+    * `sudo ctr images ls | grep chatbot` - verify the import.
 * Command - `kubectl run bot1 --rm --tty -i --image chatbot:latest --image-pull-policy Never --restart Never --namespace kafka-production --command -- python /app/main.py <Your-EUID> <SomeRandomChatRoomNameYouChoose>`
 * Lets understand the above command, as we need to run a second instance of it.
 Here, we are using `kubectl` to `run` a pod named `bot1` with flags set to remove it automatically, open a interactive shell, using the image `chatbot:latest` which we built previosuly using docker and other flags set not to pull image from online and not to restart the pod.
 Also, requesting to create the pod in the `kafka-production` namespace and overwrite the command that pod runs with our python command where you have to specify your EUID and other details.
 * Now open another terminal, deploy another kubernetes pod named bot2 with all other flags and details retaining same but using your partner's EUID and the same chat room id that you had used above.
 Now you can chat with eachother on these terminals.